AmpedGH/DOUBLETAP/README.md

 # doubletap

 Interactive Bash wrapper for the aircrack-ng suite.
-Walks you through interface selection, monitor mode, band scanning, target selection, a focused scan, and deauth — all from a single script.
+Walks you through interface selection, monitor mode, band scanning, target selection, a focused scan, and deauth.
+From a single script or whatever.

 DOUBLETAP

 Interactive wrapper around the aircrack-ng suite.
-Automates the manual airmon-ng → airodump-ng → aireplay-ng workflow into a single guided command, styled as a COD Zombies gumball-machine themed recon tool — without giving up any of aircrack's flexibility.
+Automates the manual airmon-ng → airodump-ng → aireplay-ng workflow into a single guided command.

-Maintained by Dr-Fractures.

 ## What it does